ropagr/VS-AudioResample/README.md

 audio = vs.core.std.AssumeSampleRate(res_audio, samplerate=audio.sample_rate)
 ```

+## Warning
+In some cases the last audio sample(s) may be muted after resampling and a warning message will be sent.
+This can happen because the number of samples coming from libsamplerate is rather unpredictable.
+So it could cause a slight cracking noise if you want to splice single resampled audio clips.

 ## Build from source
-use cmake to configure your preferred build system and run it\
+Use cmake to configure your preferred build system and run it.\
-this will build the dependency libsamplerate as well as this plugin\
+This will build the dependency libsamplerate as well as this plugin\
 e.g. cmake with Ninja:
 ```sh
 # EITHER build with statically linked libsamplerate